 As landlords, this is an exciting time!
 You’ve put in a lot of work and it’s about to pay off.
 Your business (the rental property) is about to have new customers (tenants).
 Now, the only issue at hand is how to keep the tenants staying in your furnished property for the long-term.
 The key is to make the tenants feel at home in your property and fight off those feeling of homesickness.
 If they feel happy and comfortable in your space in Dubai, then the barriers to leave as even higher.
 This is beneficial for your reputation as a landlord, and for your bank account.

 The best property managers have top-notch communication skills and are friendly, approachable and helpful.
 Be sure to respond to your homesick tenant's requests in a timely manner and go the extra mile to make your tenants feel at home.

-Experts say that warming up a space can help people feel an inherent sense of comfort and evoke emotions of joy and trust.
-One way to go standout in Dubai’s furnished apartment market is by incorporating rugs and plenty of textiles.
+Experts say that warming up a room can help people feel an inherent sense of comfort and evoke emotions of joy and trust.
+One way to go standout in Dubai's furnished apartment market is by incorporating rugs and plenty of textiles.
 Textiles are ideal for rentals as they are portable and can be switched up depending on season, aesthetic or mood.
 During the summer, your tenant could use lighter colors to make the room look bigger.
 Switch high pile rugs for flat-woven to cool down interior spaces with thinner textiles.